enigmosity/learn-aws/developer-associate/exam-questions.md

     - configuring index document support
     - permissions required for website access
 - to enable SSE for all objects in a bucket, request should include `x-amz-server-side-encryption` as AES256 request header.
 Bucket policy can be created to deny all other requests.
+- Multipart API enables uploading of multiple objects in parts.
+Use this API to upload new large objects or copy existing objects.
+Upon receiving multipart request, S3 constructs object from uploaded parts.
+The objects can be accessed from the bucket like any other object.
+Initial three step process
+    1. initiate the uplod
+    2. upload object parts
+    3. after all parts uploaded, complete multipart

 ### CORS